Last updated on 16 October 2020

 Tapeworms don’t normally cause symptoms

-Occasionally, tapeworms will cause nausea, diarrhoea, tiredness and weight loss.
-However, in many cases, the patient is unaware that they have one.
+However, in many cases, the patient is unaware that they have a tapeworm.
 If you were to get infected, there is a chance you would notice small parts of the worm in your stools as they pass through your system.

 The good news is that tapeworms are usually easily treated.
 Oral medication is normally enough to rid your body of the infection.